 This report proposed the content of the Democratic Services Committee's annual report for 2018-19.
 It also provided evidence that the committee had carried out its required function by reviewing the adequacy of staff to support members.
+The Committee requested clarification of the recommendation regarding Residential Homes rota visits and whether this should be three or four members.

-That the Committee endorsed the annual report of Democratic Services Committee and the proposals as outlined within the report, asking for the clarification of the recommendation of Residential Homes rota visits.
+The Committee endorsed the annual report of Democratic Services Committee and the proposals as outlined within the report, for presentation to full Council.

-5 Independent Remuneration Panel For Wales Draft Annual Report 2020
+5 Independent Remuneration Panel for Wales Draft Annual Report 2020